Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

 while

-In the last expression, the use of the following identities was made:
+In the last expression, use of the following identities was made:

-Substituting the expression (\ref{Foddelement2103}) into the right hand side of the equation (\ref{Foddelement1103}), and thereafter substituting the result into the right hand side of the expression (\ref{Foddelement0103}), we come to the following in the right hand side of the equation (\ref{Fodd103}):
+Substituting (\ref{Foddelement2103}) into the right hand side of (\ref{Foddelement1103}), and thereafter substituting the result into the right hand side of (\ref{Foddelement0103}), we obtain the following in the right hand side of (\ref{Fodd103}):

-The functional structure of the right hand side of this expression is the same as that of the first of the equations in the set (\ref{Fstructure103}), and thus we come to the first recurrence equation:
+The functional structure of the right hand side of this expression is the same as that of the first equation in the set (\ref{Fstructure103}), and thus we obtain the first recurrence equation: